 We Are Not Saving Enough For Retirement

 Earlier this month, Fidelity Investments released its quarterly analysis of the 401k retirement plans that it manages.
-The report showed that the average retirement investor at Fidelity had an average 401k balance of $77,300 at the end of 2012.
-This is up 12% from 2011 if you count employer matching contributions.
+The report showed that the average retirement investor at Fidelity had an average 401k balance of $77,300.
+This is up 12% from the previous year if you count employer matching contributions.
 The problem is that this increase is simply not enough.
 The balances for most 401k retirement plans are far too low for the investors’ ages.

-Sam at Financial Samurai wrote an excellent article explaining why the median 401k balance is dangerously low.
-He has found that life always seems to come along and knock people off of their retirement savings plan that they have set for themselves or have had a financial planner establish.
+Life always seems to come along and knock people off of their retirement savings plan that they have set for themselves or have had a financial planner establish.
 That would not be too bad because we all know that Murphy is out there just waiting.
-But, we have compounded our problems by not saving enough for retirement in our 401k retirement plans like Fidelity and Sam have found.
+But, we have compounded our problems by not saving enough for retirement in our 401k retirement plans like Fidelity found.